 We are proud to say that NSTA is the only Theatre School offering a private on site LAMDA examination service in Sunderland, where LAMDA examiners assess our students in the comfort of our own school.

 Our free one to one LAMDA tuition has consistently yielded enviable examination results, which if taken to a high enough level, earn successful candidates university entry UCAS points.

-In November 2012, 62 of our 7-12 year old students also took LAMDA acting examinations with fantastic results (47 Distinctions, 15 Merits) an achievement which is typically unheard of within LAMDA.
-In short, over the past 6 months we have privately coached 100 students producing enviable results!
+In 2018, over 100 of our 7-16 year old students took LAMDA acting examinations with fantastic results (96% Distinctions & 4%Merits) a fantastic achievement which is typically unheard of within LAMDA.
+In short, over the past year we have privately coached 100 students producing enviable results!
 We are very proud of that accomplishment!
 Such hard work has given our students invaluable experience of learning scripts & performing one to one, how to conduct themselves and to impress quickly, with confidence.
 Our younger students were examined for 10 minutes and older students for 20+ minutes.
 Whether or not our students continue further to pursue a career in theatre, LAMDA as an experience will be hugely useful in later life.
 The confidence LAMDA examinations impart in exam entrants is massive and highly relevant to such experiences as job interviews!
 In addition LAMDA accreditation offers a globally recognisable qualification, to enhance a C.V and if taken a high enough level to attain University entry U.C.A.S points, so very practical.

 LAMDA was founded in 1861 and first offered speech examinations to the public in the 1880’s.
 It is one of the oldest and most prestigious drama schools in the UK.

 The goal is to improve standards in communication through the spoken word, foster an appreciation of literature and drama, acknowledge levels of achievement, provide a frame work in which individual talent can grow, support the creative and intellectual social development of the individual as a whole.